Managed Data-as-a-Service

 2. Repositories about marketplaces, browse node tree, and currency rate.
 These are useful to add extra information to other data sources, such as browse node details for sales rank data or currency rates to sales data.

-Usage - Monitor your Connections credit usage
+Usage - Monitor your database credit usage

 You'll have access to your remaining monthly query credits and the list of all queries made on your database.